You have applied for a job in Switzerland and are wondering what you have to do to live in Switzerland.

 Link to useful information

-If you are an expatriate, a “cross-border commuter” or a Swiss, returning to Switzerland, you will find the information you need in the following articles:
+Whether you are an expatriate, a cross-border worker or a Swiss national returning to the Switzerland, you can find all the other information you need in the following articles: